 Making the most of social media

 Avoiding the pitfalls associated with managing a law firm’s social presence is a simple case of using common sense.
-This is why we’ve been able to develop important relationships for our clients and build strong social media presences without any problems.
+This is why we’ve been able to develop important relationships with our clients and build strong social media presences without any problems.
 As a modern business in the legal sector, you should be proactive about using LinkedIn, Twitter and Facebook but have in place company guidelines for personal and professional use.
 If you’d like to see more return from your marketing endeavours, consider social media training or outsourcing your social media management.

-In our last post we discussed the opportunity and implications of social media for financial services.
+In our last post, we discussed the opportunity and implications of social media for financial services.